Share This Article

 Just about 45 minutes west of Columbus, Yellow Springs is the perfect location for a day trip, though you could likely fill more than a day with all the activities available in the area.
-Home to Antioch College (which, tell me it’s logo doesn’t look like the Deathly Hallows?), and known for its laid back vibe and community atmosphere, Yellow Springs is more than just a “hippie enclave.”
-So, pack your hiking boots, hop on Interstate 70, and get ready for an adventure.
+Known for its laid-back vibe and community atmosphere, Yellow Springs is so much more than just a “hippie enclave.”

 Situated on the main drag in downtown YS, Dino’s has many different coffee variations as well as their legendary frozen hot chocolate.
 Great for adults and kids, they offer pastries in addition to drinks.
 The atmosphere here is indicative of the town as a whole, casual and welcoming.
 The patrons are a good mix of locals and out-of-towners, and most days, live music is being played in the shop.
 Do yourself a favor and order the “Milky Way” coffee, you wont regret it!

 Glen Helen is a sprawling 1,000 acre preserve, with over 20 miles of footpaths.
 It’s beautiful and serene, with areas like the grotto (pictured above) scattered throughout.
 The map at the trailhead is crude, and none of the paths are well-marked, so do bring your cellphone along with you.
 You’ll probably get lost, but honestly, that’s the part we enjoy the most when hiking the area.
 You won’t actually be lost, you just might not end up exactly where you’d planned.
-If you choose to park in the Corry Street lot, it does cost $5, but that’s the most convenient place (and the only bathroom) if you aren’t biking in.
 Make sure to also visit the Raptor Center on property, it’s seriously impressive and the permanent home to 30 different birds of prey.

 Yes, another hike.
 I know, you just hiked Glen Helen this morning.
 But, if you don’t enjoy hiking, you probably aren’t visiting Yellow Springs anyway, right?
 Clifton Gorge is also quite different from Glen Helen, in that the trails are well marked, and it’s more of a leisurely experience than an actual strenuous excursion.
 Your stroll will take you along the Little Miami River, and the views are beautiful.
 With all the water nearby, you’ll definitely want to be armed with bug spray, but the insect population isn’t overwhelming to detract from the experience.
 There are overlooks scattered along the trail, and markers highlighting some of the history of the area.

 Yellow Springs brewery started in 2013 with husband and wife duo and the demand was almost instantaneous.
 The taproom is super cool and a revolving collection of art from local makers lines the walls (and most is available for purchase).
-They have a huge shelf of board games available to play, and there’s typically a food truck on site if you’re hankering for a snack.
-The patio is awesome, and sits adjacent to the bike trail, which seems to be a popular mode of transportation to the brewery.
-The renowned Captain Stardust is my favorite, and is crisp and refreshing.
-My husband opted for a take home growler of the Moon Balloon and that was gone faster than I’d care to admit.
+They have a huge shelf of board games available to play, and there’s typically a food truck on-site if you’re hankering for a snack.
+The patio is awesome and sits adjacent to the bike trail, which seems to be a popular mode of transportation to the brewery.
+The renowned Captain Stardust is my favorite and is crisp and refreshing.

-For more information on things to see and do, including dinner theater and charming places to stay, check out the official Yellow Springs Visitor’s site HERE.
+For more information on things to see and do, check out the official Yellow Springs Visitor’s site here.

 A daily Columbus email you'll actually love. ❤️